atbcb/ICTTestingBaseline/docs/18AudioTranscript.md

 ## Limitations, Assumptions, or Exceptions
 * If audio is synchronized with video, slides, animations, or other time-based visual media, then use the synchronization test instead: Baseline test 20.
 Synchronized Media (Captions) and 21.
 Synchronized Media (Descriptions)
-* The proximity of the audio content to any control to reveal the transcript is covered by the focus (order) test (i.e., whether there is a logical order for content).<<KE: what is the requirement? does this belong under advisory?>>

 * Audio-only content may be delivered as a downloadable file, streamed, or other means.
 * Per Conformance Requirement 5, SC 1.4.2 applies to all audio content that automatically plays for more than 3 seconds.